srozb/parasite/README.md

 # Parasite - dll injection/hijack made fun

 Why dll injection/hijack has to be boring?
-Nim is fun and allows for combining jester, winim and some fancy css in a single tiny library.
+This project aims to create fun dll library that brings some neat features to pwned process.
+It combines the power of jester, winim as well as bulma css and htmx to keep your experience on desired level.
+All compiled into single binary under 1MB size.

-This project was created to learn Nim and play with some Windows internals.
+I've created it to learn Nim and get familiar with Windows internals, especially wanted to play around with some winapi functions under different security context.

-I wanted to take over running process and be able to call winapi functions under different security context.
+It's also suitable for pwning Microsoft Office by planting malicious Add-ons (XLL etc.).

-## Screenshots
+## Showcase

 ![Frontpage](imgs/front.PNG)